Tongue and Lip Ties

 No, your baby does not require a referral letter to obtain a Medicare rebate.

-What pain relief is given to my baby?
+What pain relief is given to my child?

-For lip tie releases, we inject a local anaesthetic to prevent the baby from having any sensation in the area during the procedure.
+In some circumstances, we use a topical anesthetic or inject a local anaesthetic to prevent the baby from having any sensation in the area during the procedure.

 What will my baby be like after the procedure?

-It is not unusual for a baby to sleep 6-8 hours after the procedure and to miss a feed.
+It is not unusual for a baby to sleep 6-8 hours after the procedure or to miss a feed.
 Some babies will be irritable for a number of minutes to hours afterwards.
-Behaviourally, most babies are back to themselves within 24-48 hours.
+Behaviourally, most babies are back to themselves within 24 hours.

 What is the usual post-operative care required?